CyberBard001/my-portfolio/content/portfolio/from-rage-to-resolution.md

 ---
 title: "From Rage to Resolution – The Art of De-escalating Furious Customers"
+tags: ["Storyline", "AI", "Customer Service"]
+cover: "rage-cover.jpg"
 summary: "A Storyline module empowering contact centre advisors to defuse anger using AI visuals, narration, and scenario-based learning."
-tags: ["Storyline", "AI", "Customer Service"]
-cover: "/images/rage-cover.jpg"
 weight: 1
 draft: false
 ---